Tom P. Fleming

 Primary research group: Biomedical Sciences

-Affiliate research group: Institute for Life Sciences (IfLS)
+Affiliate research groups: Institute for Life Sciences (IfLS),

 Maternal nutrient restriction exclusive to the preimplantation period has a pronounced influence on fetal and postnatal growth and organ development, as well as postnatal physiology.